 Eventually the fundraising efforts netted enough to purchase and train a K-9 (about $16,500) and, after a short search for the right dog, Rocco became a member of the Lower Allen Township Police Department.
 Rocco was the first K-9 added to the department in over 40 years.

-Rocco continues to aid the police department and community by serving as a loyal partner in the continued fight against crime.
+Update October 2017: Rocco continues to aid the Lower Allen Township Police Department by serving as a loyal partner in the fight against crime.